41 Forgotten '00s Movies That Are Worth Rewatching

 (Image credit: Alamy)

-This Darren Aronofsky is—like so much of his work—trippy, beautiful, and a mix of despairing and hopeful.
-Hugh Jackman and Rachel Weisz play various iterations of themselves: tragic lovers across time and reality fighting against death.
-It's way more cohesive than it sounds.
+This Darren Aronofsky fantasy is (like much of his work) trippy, beautiful, and a mix of despairing and hopeful.
+Hugh Jackman and Rachel Weisz play various iterations of themselves: tragic lovers across time, who are fighting against death in reality.
+But don't worry: It's way more cohesive than it sounds.

 WATCH IT